mbiti001/dailyemr/README.md

 3. When prompted for environment variables, add everything from `.env.example` (especially `DATABASE_URL` and `SESSION_PASSWORD`).
 Use Vercel Environment → Production/Preview to scope them.
 4. Accept the default Next.js build command (`npm run build`) and output directory (`.vercel/output` managed automatically).
 5. Each push to `main` will trigger the GitHub Action (quality gates) and Vercel will auto-deploy the latest commit to your production URL.

+### Prisma-powered API routes on Vercel

+- Every route under `app/api/**` that talks to Prisma is marked with `dynamic = "force-dynamic"`, `revalidate = 0`, and `runtime = "nodejs"`.
+That ensures Vercel runs them as Node.js serverless functions instead of Edge functions—which would otherwise fail during the build step with "Failed to collect page data" errors.
+- Double-check that your Vercel project has `DATABASE_URL` defined for both Build and Runtime scopes.
+Without it, Prisma will throw at build time.
+- If you add new API routes that use Prisma, copy the same runtime exports to keep deployments healthy.

 If you prefer another hosting provider (Netlify, Render, Fly.io), mirror the same environment variables and run `npm run build && npm start` in their build setup.